-When young children are eating, especially while traveling in cars, we have to pay close attention to the foods that can pose a choking hazard for toddlers.
+When young children are eating, especially while traveling in cars, we have to pay close attention to the foods that can pose a choking hazards.
 While food seems like an easy way to keep children entertained while strapped into their car seat, be cautious with your choices.

 One expert advises avoiding car snacks altogether: “I always recommend that my families have their children eat while sitting, and avoid giving toddlers food while in the car,” says Dr. Lisa Dana.